 Collaborating with ERGs is a great way to empower employees and develop your team's DEI goals or mission statement to build a more inclusive culture while building employee engagement.

-Below are a few activities to get you started with education, discussion, and celebration.
-As you continue to develop your DEI programs, continue to check in with your groups or employees to review and evolve policies and plans for the future.
+Below are a few activities to get you started with education, team-building, and celebration.
+As you continue to develop your DEI programs, continue to check in with your groups or employees to review and evolve plans for the future.

 Bookclubs are a fun way to engage the readers in your team.
 Host a recurring book club that supports Black, AAPI, or LGBTQ+ fiction or nonfiction writers brings your team together and opens discussion for more diverse perspectives.